donmares/DonM.Docusign/ReadMe.txt

 The output is the distinct number of matches within the file/string.

 Future Enhancements could include doing pretty much all of the logic using Linq.
+Along with some defined rules for handling punctuation.

 This solution is intended solely for the use of a coding exercise for DocuSign.
 Please respond with comments to donmares@gmail.com